Foreman overview and concepts

 6.2.
 Client operating systems

-Using Foreman, you can manage multiple operating systems that have clients Foreman can integrate with: For example:
+Using Foreman, you can manage multiple operating systems that have Foreman clients:

 • Ansible